raymondhfeng/project_yuler/README.md

 - Ignition Poker constantly changes their GUI, breaking the Image Process/OCR
 - Build a model that can infer the number of players of a certains stake from the number of players at other stakes.
 This is because the number of players at all stakes should be correlated.
 - Build a Docker image and use Kubernetes to start thinking about scalability.
 A single Raspberry Pi can only do so much.
+- Need to learn how to deploy production server, the generic Django server is too brittle.
+Keeps getting killed ever ~2 days.
 ## Naming
 A pun that combines the famous Project Euler, and Udny Yule, the Yule in the Yule-Walker equations from time series analysis.